atsaswathi/EV-Market-Research-Thrissur-Kerala/README.md

 Interactive visualizations were created in Power BI to represent patterns in EV awareness, preferences, barriers, and generational behavior.
 ## 📊 Power BI Report

-🔗 Report:

-This Power BI report contains interactive dashboards and consumer insights from my MBA independent project on **Electric Vehicle Adoption & Marketing Strategies in Thrissur, Kerala**.
+🔗 This Power BI report contains interactive dashboards and consumer insights from my MBA independent project on **Electric Vehicle Adoption & Marketing Strategies in Thrissur, Kerala**.

 🛠 Built using Power BI, survey data (150 responses), segmentation analysis, and self-directed DAX/custom visuals.